Your mind may respond first through analysis, patterns, and meaning.

 This is often a clarity-seeking pattern, not a flaw.

-From a neuroscience-informed perspective, your mind may be prioritizing cognitive processing pathways.
+From a neuroscience-informed perspective, your mind may be prioritizing cognitive processing pathways. (thinking first)

 That can look like: